FAMILY GROUP RECORD OF

 "John Withington Elizabeth Higginson - 18"

-John is described in a history of Atherton: "John Withington, nailor died in 1665.
+John was described in a history of Atherton: "John Withington, nailor died in 1665.
 His wife was Elizabeth and a daughter of the same name, who had married Edward Green.
 He had given by agreement to his daughter an ample dowry, but £27 of it was still unpaid at the time of his death.
 Other daughters were Ann, wife of Richard Lythgoe, and Margaret, unmarried.
 A son Henry took a pair of looms and all its accessories to be found in the shop.
 Withington left in all £51 6s.
 6d.
 In this grate and iron chimney he burned coal and cannel."
 (History of Atherton)

 John was a nailor in Leigh: "Nailmaking was a guild mystery, with the special rules governing the admission to the craft, the quality of wares and the service conditions of the young apprentices...the apprentice on shedding his indentures received 6s.
 8d. from his master and a piece of iron.
 They were the guild's rules to regulate the setting up of a new member of the ancient craft."
 (History of Atherton, John Lunn)